AdobeDocs/campaign-classic.en/help/campaign/using/applying-rules.md

 >[!NOTE]
 >
 >For filtering rules, you can select the application condition of filtering criteria: they can depend on the delivery or the delivery outline.
-For more on this, refer to [this section](../../campaign/using/filtering-rules.md#conditioning-a-filtering-rule).
+For more on this, refer to [Conditioning a filtering rule](../../campaign/using/filtering-rules.md#conditioning-a-filtering-rule).

-## Set calculation frequency {#adjusting-calculation-frequency}
+## Adjusting calculation frequency {#adjusting-calculation-frequency}

 Arbitrations are re-executed automatically every night via the database cleansing workflow.
 However, values can be saved beyond this period.